 Other $666 |

-Dr. Matthew Hicks' areas of specialization are adult critical care and adult pulmonology; he sees patients in Knoxville, TN and Talbott, TN.
-His clinical interests include emphysema, lung cancer, and asthma.
-He is affiliated with the University Physicians' Association, Inc. and The University of Tennessee Medical Center.
-Dr. Hicks attended Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) for medical school and subsequently trained at a hospital affiliated with Michigan State University (MSU) for residency.
-The average patient rating for Dr. Hicks is 5.0 stars (out of 5).
+Dr. Matthew Hicks is a specialist in adult critical care and adult pulmonology.
+He works in Knoxville, TN and Talbot, TN.
+His areas of expertise include the following: emphysema, lung cancer, and intensive care.
+He is professionally affiliated with the University Physicians' Association, Inc. and The University of Tennessee Medical Center.
+Dr. Hicks is a graduate of Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM).
+He completed his residency training at a hospital affiliated with Michigan State University (MSU).
+Patient reviews placed him at an average of 5.0 stars (out of 5).